What is Pastel Goth: Ultimate Style Guide

 #2: Pastel Goth Hair Accessories

-Now when we’ve done with a hairstyle – you need a crown.
+Now when we are done with a hairstyle – you`ll need a crown.

 Avoid randomness of hair accessories.
 They should always complement the whole look.
-If you are aiming for mystic vibes then use witchy stuff and don’t do candy clips.
+If you are aiming for mystic vibes then you can use witchy stuff and turn down candy clips.
 Try using spikes with flower adornments.
+Here are some more unusual hairclip ideas: an eyeball with a bow, cute black creatures or bloody fangs, cat ears or bones.

 The main idea here is to twist cute kawaii vibe around the dark goth core.

 Try to find a concept that goes with you and experiment with it.
-Do not cross the cosplay line unintentionally
+It`s very easy to cross the cosplay line unintentionally

 #Braid and Weaves

-Interweaving ombre braiding to fulfill your style is an awesome idea.
+Interweaving ombre braiding to fulfill your style would come as an awesome idea.
 First of all, it may help with adding new colors to your Pastel Goth palette.
-Secondary, the Braids itself may help you reach the look you are aiming for.
+Secondary, the Braids themselves may help you reach the look you are aiming for.
+You can use special hair pastels or an overhead hair strands.
 But again, there’s a balance between a mermaid and pastel hair huntress.
-Same as with the colors, be smart and use it in your advance.
+Same as with the colors, be smart and use them in your advance.

 #3: Pastel Goth MakeUp

-This is the part where things getting hotter and you can unleash full potential of your look.
+This is the part where things are getting hotter and you can unleash the full potential of your look.

 Pastel soft colors, shiny cute glitter and sparkles, black “goth core” lipstick.